The gates of the Temple were very large buildings. People entered in through the right archway and exited through the left archway.

 Double Gate is also located in the south wall of the Mount.
 Only a small portion of one of these arches can be seen today.
 They were covered up when the Crusaders built a building against the South Wall.

 In the southern theory this is not the most southern gate of Herod’s Temple.
 Instead this gate would have been, what is called, an inner gate of the Temple which entered into the Men’s court, Priest court, and the Temple House itself.

-is an illustration of Double Gate after being rebuilt sometime after the Temple
+is an illustration of Double Gate after being rebuilt sometime after

 of Jupiter was torn down in 325 CE.